andre-f-m/GettingAndCleaningDataAssignmentProject/CodeBook.md

  * subjectId          : integer  1 to 30: For every subject of the study.
  * activity           : factor   6 levels: WALKING,WALKING_UPSTAIRS, WALKING DOWNSTAIRS, SITTING,STANDING, LAYING.
 Describes the activity performed by every subject.

- Below all the measurements observations from numeric type:
+Below all the measurements observations from numeric type.
+Note that it was calculated the average for each variable for each activity and each subject. '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

- * tBodyAccMeanX
- * tBodyAccMeanY
- * tBodyAccMeanZ
- * tBodyAccStdX
- * tBodyAccStdY
- * tBodyAccStdZ

- * tGravityAccMeanX
- * tGravityAccMeanY
- * tGravityAccMeanZ
- * tGravityAccStdX
- * tGravityAccStdY
- * tGravityAccStdZ

- * tBodyAccJerkMeanX
- * tBodyAccJerkMeanY
- * tBodyAccJerkMeanZ
- * tBodyAccJerkStdX
- * tBodyAccJerkStdY
- * tBodyAccJerkStdZ

- * tBodyGyroMeanX
- * tBodyGyroMeanY
- * tBodyGyroMeanZ
+ * tBodyAccMean-XYZ
- * tBodyGyroStdX
+ * tBodyAccStd-XYZ
- * tBodyGyroStdY
+ * tGravityAccMean-XYZ
- * tBodyGyroStdZ
+ * tGravityAccStd-XYZ

- * tBodyGyroJerkMeanX
+ * tBodyAccJerkMean-XYZ
- * tBodyGyroJerkMeanY
+ * tBodyAccJerkStd-XYZ
- * tBodyGyroJerkMeanZ
+ * tBodyGyroMean-XYZ
- * tBodyGyroJerkStdX
+ * tBodyGyroStd-XYZ
- * tBodyGyroJerkStdY
+ * tBodyGyroJerkMean-XYZ
- * tBodyGyroJerkStdZ
+ * tBodyGyroJerkStd-XYZ
  * tBodyAccMagMean
  * tBodyAccMagStd
  * tGravityAccMagMean
  * tGravityAccMagStd
  * tBodyAccJerkMagMean
  * tBodyAccJerkMagStd
  * tBodyGyroMagMean
  * tBodyGyroMagStd
  * tBodyGyroJerkMagMean
  * tBodyGyroJerkMagStd

- * fBodyAccMeanX
- * fBodyAccMeanY
- * fBodyAccMeanZ
- * fBodyAccStdX
- * fBodyAccStdY
- * fBodyAccStdZ

- * fBodyAccJerkMeanX
- * fBodyAccJerkMeanY
- * fBodyAccJerkMeanZ
- * fBodyAccJerkStdX
- * fBodyAccJerkStdY
- * fBodyAccJerkStdZ

- * fBodyGyroMeanX
+ * fBodyAccMean-XYZ
- * fBodyGyroMeanY
+ * fBodyAccStd-XYZ
- * fBodyGyroMeanZ
+ * fBodyAccJerkMean-XYZ
- * fBodyGyroStdX
+ * fBodyAccJerkStd-XYZ
- * fBodyGyroStdY
+ * fBodyGyroMean-XYZ
- * fBodyGyroStdZ
+ * fBodyGyroStd-XYZ
  * fBodyAccMagMean
  * fBodyAccMagStd
  * fBodyBodyAccJerkMagMean
  * fBodyBodyAccJerkMagStd
  * fBodyBodyGyroMagMean
  * fBodyBodyGyroMagStd
  * fBodyBodyGyroJerkMagMean
  * fBodyBodyGyroJerkMagStd